-- orange slices and fresh bay leaves, to serve
+- Fresh bay leaves, to serve

 Christmas Style V8 Bloody Mary

 A Sunday brunch favourite, this delicious classic cocktail is best enjoyed with friends or family.
 We have modified the ingredients of our very own Classic Bloody Mary to create this Christmas inspired cocktail, enjoy!
-Place ice into a tall glass with the whisky or port with the V8, Worcestershire sauce and pepper then stir well and add your festive garnishes!

 - 2 – 3 ice cubes